• Transient Ischemic Attack (TIA) is a medical emergency

 • true incidence and prevalence of TIA are challenging to determine because of inconsistent criteria

-• the reported crude annual incidence rate of TIA was 35.2 per 100 000 (95% CI, 30.6–40.3); TIAs are rare in young adults (<45 years) and relatively rare in subjects aged 45–64 years; then the incidence steeply increases, peaking in subjects aged 85 years [Degan, 2017]
+• the reported crude annual incidence rate of TIA was 35.2 per 100 000 (95% CI, 30.6–40.3); TIAs are rare in young adults (<45 years) and relatively rare in individuals aged 45–64 years; the incidence then rises steeply, peaking in individuals aged 85 years [Degan, 2017]

 • evaluation of TIA and initiation of multimodal therapeutic interventions should be urgent to reduce the risk of subsequent stroke